vanmooylipidomics/PtH2O2lipids/README.md

 ```

 Arguments of `NULL` for `database` and `rt.windows` cause the function to use the package default database and retention time windows.
 Generation of the database was accomplished using the LOBSTAHS function `generateLOBdbase()`.
 Methods used to create the databases and retention time windows are described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, 2016, "LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers," in review, *Anal.
-Chem.*
+Van Mooy, 2016, "LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers," *Anal.
+Chem.* **88**: 7154-7162.

 Users should note that the version of the ptH2O2lipids LOBSet in this package does not include any PUA identifications.